AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-53176-product-rule-with-is-one-of-condition-do-not-match.md

 ---
 # ACSD-53176: Product rule with `is one of` condition do not match

-The ACSD-53176 patch fixes the issue where the related product rule `is one of` condition does not work correctly for "Products to Match".
+The ACSD-53176 patch fixes the issue where the related product rule `is one of` condition does not work correctly for **Products to Match**.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.36 is installed.
 The patch ID is ACSD-53176.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions